Geekdude/Geekdude.github.io/_drafts/productivity.md

 I first started with a custom duct tape folder with many nerdy features which had a clipboard with my weekly task sheet.
 That is what I used in highschool to keep track of academic work.

-For my personal note taking, I started with a more traditional long-form journal in volume 1 then for volume 2 I switch to a bullet journal style.
+For my personal note-taking, I started with a more traditional long-form journal in volume 1 then for volume 2 I switch to a bullet journal style.
 Now volume 4 is still using the bullet journal style.
 I don't use the handwritten as much so it takes a few years for me to fill one up, but I like to still have it and use it.